Running is something I am late to the party with. It’s just never captured my imagination as much as weightlifting, cycling or other sports.

 - Parts warrantied for several years

-- Priced @ £2,750, it is roughly HALF PRICE compared to its predecessor!
+- Priced @ £2,950, it is almost HALF THE PRICE compared to its predecessor!

 - Curved treadmills are self propelled – no trailing wires or mains power needed